Symphony No. 1 (Sibelius): Movements

 Like most symphonies, it is in four movements:

 Discography

-The Finnish composer Robert Kajanus and the London Symphony Orchestra (credited as the "Symphony Orchestra" for contractural reasons) made the world premiere studio recording of the First Symphony on 21–23 May 1930 at Westminster Central Hall, for the Columbia Graphophone Company (Columbia LX 65/69, 1931).
+The Finnish composer Robert Kajanus and the London Symphony Orchestra (credited as the "Symphony Orchestra" for contractual reasons) made the world premiere studio recording of the First Symphony on 21–23 May 1930 at Westminster Central Hall, for the Columbia Graphophone Company (Columbia LX 65/69, 1931).
 (Two years later, in 1932, the British record producer Walter Legge founded the His Master's Voice Sibelius Society, a subscription service that promised to record "all his [Sibelius's] major works and to culminate in the forthcoming Eighth Symphony".
 Kajanus's pioneering recording of the First Symphony was incorporated retroactively into this cycle.)